This page ©2021 Andrew Wylie all rights reserved

-Perhaps the most famous name in English electronic components is that of Mullard Limited.
-This company was founded by Captain S.R.
+Mullard Limited was founded by Captain S.R.
 Mullard in 1920 to manufacturer high-power transmitting valves for the British Admiralty.
 (For American readers, I had better explain that in Britain an electronic 'valve' is what you call a 'vacuum tube').
-His business prospered and in 1924 he raised capital by selling half the company to Philips of the Netherlands, who bought the rest of the company in 1927.
+His business prospered and in 1924 he raised capital by selling half the company to Philips, who bought the rest in 1927.
 Wholly owned by Philips, Mullard Ltd. went on to become a major manufacturer of valves and associated components.

 When the transistor was announced by Bell Labs in 1948, two UK companies were not far behind in research terms, STC and GEC.
 Mullard had no semiconductor research laboratory as far as I know, and I suspect that Philips also had done little work in the field.
 However, a former Mullard employee told me that Philips made the decision in about 1950 to start manufacturing transistors, with the goal of capturing 95% of the European market.
 I do not have statistics, but the Mullard brand certainly became dominant very quickly, and remained so for nearly twenty years.

-Mullard's main semiconductor product lines were the OC series of germanium transistors and the OA series of germanium diodes,. although they also used many other prefixes such as OAZ, AA, AC, AD, AF, ASY, ASZ, AUY, and BC.
-The OC series was very widely used in Europe for a period of almost twenty years and many millions were made.
-In the USA, they were sold by Amperex.
-In Germany, Valvo was another subsidiary of Philips that made the same devices, and Intermetall and Siemens made their own OC types.
+Philips group's original semiconductor product lines were the OC series of germanium transistors and the OA and OAZ series of germanium diodes.
+They moved on to use many Pro Electron prefixes such as AA, AC, AD, AF, ASY, ASZ, and AUY.
+Eventually they manufactured silicon types with prefixes BA, BC etc. The OC series was very widely used in Europe for a period of almost twenty years and many millions were made.
+Other companies such as Tungsram, Intermetall and Telefunken made their own OC types.

 True Mullard devices usually bear the name MULLARD in capitals, the type number e.g. OC71, and an indication of the place of manufacture, usually either "GREAT BRITAIN", which signifies made in a British factory, or "BRITISH MADE", which means made elsewhere in the then British Empire.
 This information was sent by a correspondent who also included a long list of Mullard factories in many countries.
 Occasional examples can be found that are marked "MADE IN HOLLAND", which I believe indicates a Philips factory, and very rarely "MADE IN FRANCE".
-These last may have been made by Philips' French manufacturer La Radiotechnique.
-If you know about French semiconductors, please Examples can also be found that bear no manufacturer's name or place of origin, I believe these to be made by Philips in the Netherlands.
-They usually have a code printed on them, composed of a small number of mixed-case letters and numbers.
+Examples can also be found that bear no manufacturer's name or place of origin, I believe these to be made by Philips in the Netherlands.
+They also usually have a code printed on them, composed of a small number of mixed-case letters and numbers.
 I do not know how to decode this, or even whether it is a date code or something else.
 If you can help, please

 I do not possess all the transistors below, in fact I am seeking many of them.
 It is noted in the text where I am seeking examples of any particular type.
 If you have some for sale or exchange, please